 - In the command prompt window, input mbr2gpt /disk:0 /convert /allowFullOS and then press Enter, if your system disk is not 0, replace it with the right number.

 If you want to read more about MBR2GPT, input mbr2gpt /? in the command window or visit this page.

 There's one more point you should know.
 If you convert MBR disk without extending the System Reserved partition, there will be an EFI partition created behind C drive after converting to GPT disk.
 This is not an issue to NIUBI Partition Editor, because it can resize and move this partition.
 But to Windows Disk Management, it can't do anything to EFI partition.

 As you see in the screenshots, MBR to GPT conversion is completed successfully no matter extended the System Reserved partition or not.
 Why the EFI partition can be created on the left or right of C: drive?
 MBR2GPT will first shrink the System Reserved partition, if there's not enough free space, it will shrink the boot partition (C drive) instead.
 If you want to make EFI partition on the left of C drive after converting to GPT disk, follow the method to extend System Reserved partition (2GB is absolutely enough).

-3. How to convert disk with MBR to GPT converter
+3. How to convert MBR to GPT in Server 2019 with converter

-This method is used for converting MBR disk to GPT without Operating System in it.
+This method is used for converting MBR disk to GPT without Operating System.

-It is very easy to convert MBR to GPT with NIUBI Partition Editor, there's only one point that all partitions on the MBR disk should be NTFS and FAT16/32.
+It is very easy to convert MBR to GPT with NIUBI Partition Editor, there's only one point that all partitions on the MBR disk should be NTFS or FAT16/32.

-Steps to convert MBR to GPT for Windows 2019 server with NIUBI Partition Editor:
+Steps to convert MBR to GPT in Windows 2019 server with NIUBI Partition Editor: